- • COVID-19

 Step 3 – Remedial actions for consideration

-Remedial actions (if any are required) will be different from building to building and dependent on the category of ACP and insulation/sarking installed.
-Depending on the quantity of ACP installed, its configuration and installation, there is the potential for actions to be taken that would not necessarily involve 100 per cent replacement.
+Remedial actions (if any are required) will be different from building to building and dependent on the category of ACP or other combustible façade material and insulation/sarking installed.
+Depending on the quantity of installation, configuration and extent, there is the potential for actions to be taken that would not necessarily involve 100 per cent replacement.

 The report submitted to the building’s owners with regard to Step 3 should address, in detail if necessary, a response to the following question:

-10. What remedial actions are necessary (if any) to address unacceptable risks to the building due to the presence of an unsuitable ACP?
+10. What remedial actions are necessary (if any) to address unacceptable risks to the building due to the presence of unsuitable ACP or other combustible façade material?

 Inspections, assessments and reports commissioned by a building owner to determine the risk associated with the presence of ACPs on a building should be carried out by competent fire protection professionals and including fire safety engineers.